genzj/pybingwallpaper/README.md

 ### Usage

-    usage: pybingwallpaper [-h] [-v] [-d] [-f] [--redownload] [-k] [--persistence PERSISTENCE] [-s {no,gnome3,gnome2}]
+    usage: pybingwallpaper [-h] [-v] [-b]
+                           [-c {au,ca,cn,de,fr,jp,nz,us,uk}] [-d]
+                           [-f] [--interval INTERVAL] [-k] [-o OFFSET]
+                           [--persistence PERSISTENCE] [--redownload]
+                           [-s {no,win}] [--setter-args SETTER_ARGS]
-                           [--setter-args SETTER_ARGS] [-t OUTPUT_FOLDER]
+                           [-t OUTPUT_FOLDER]

-    Download the wallpaper offered by National Geographicphotography website and set it current wallpaper background.
+    Download the wallpaper offered by Bing.com and set it current wallpaper background.

     optional arguments:
       -h, --help            show this help message and exit -v, --version         show version information
+      -b, --background      work in background (daemon mode) and check wallpaper periodically (interval can be set by --interval).
-	  -c {cn,jp,us,uk}, --country {cn,jp,us,uk}
+      -c {au,ca,cn,de,fr,jp,nz,us,uk}, --country {au,ca,cn,de,fr,jp,nz,us,uk}
                             select country code sent to bing.com. bing.com in different countries may show different backgrounds.
       -d, --debug           enable debug outputs.
 The more --debug the more detailed the log will be
       -f, --force           adopt this photo even if its size may be strange to be wallpaper.
 Disabled by default
-      --redownload          do not consider history records.
-Download must be done.
-But this download will be recorded in history file.
-      -k, --keep-file-name  keep the original filename.
+      --interval INTERVAL   interval between each two wallpaper checkings in unit of hours. applicable only in `background` mode -k, --keep-file-name  keep the original filename.
 By default downloaded file will be renamed as 'wallpaper.jpg'.
 Keep file name will retain all downloaded photos
+      -o OFFSET, --offset OFFSET
+                            start downloading from the photo of 'N' days ago. specify 0 to download photo of today.
       --persistence PERSISTENCE
                             go back for at most N-1 pages if photo of today isn't for wallpaper.
 Backward browsing will be interrupted before N-1 pages tried if either a downloaded page found or a wallpaper link read
-      -o OFFSET, --offset OFFSET
-                            start downloading from the photo of 'N' days ago. specify 0 to download photo of today.
+      --redownload          do not check history records.
+Download must be done.
+                            **This download will still be recorded in history file.**
-      -s {no,gnome3,gnome2,win}, --setter {no,gnome3,gnome2,win}
+      -s {no,win}, --setter {no,win}
                             specify interface to be called for setting wallpaper.
                             'no' indicates downloading-only; 'gnome2/3' are only
                             for Linux with gnome; 'win' is for Windows only.
                             Customized setter can be added as dev doc described.
-                            Default: gnome3(Linux) or win(Win32)
+                            Default: win
       --setter-args SETTER_ARGS
-                            arguments for specified setter
+                            go back for at most N-1 pages if photo of today isn't for
       -t OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                             specify the folder to store photos.
 Use '~/MyBingWallpapers' folder in Linux or 'My
                             Documents/MyBingWallpapers' in Windows by default

 ----------